hawkinsw/medava/README.md

 ```
 Adding a Advil to the transporter.
 Sending Advil on the Priority Dispatch transporter.
-Getting the minimum safe temperature for a Thrombolytic drug
+Getting the minimum safe temperature for a Thrombolytic drug.
-Getting the maximum safe temperature for a Thrombolytic drug
+Getting the maximum safe temperature for a Thrombolytic drug.
 Adding a Thrombolytic to the transporter.
 Sending Thrombolytic on the Priority Dispatch transporter.
 Receiving Advil off the Priority Dispatch transporter.